Water baby: Woman gives birth on Waiheke Island ferry, arrives to cheers at Auckland harbour

 • Premium - Fullers ferry crash: Teacher's brain injuries prevent return to work

-"But then coming behind was a guy clutching a shoal, and we were like, 'Is that a baby?'
+"But then coming behind was a guy clutching a shawl, and we were like, 'Is that a baby?'

 "Someone asked him if it was, and he said yes.
 He was smiling so it seemed like everything was all right."